icescode/Xiph_and_friends_library_ios/README.md

 9. libflac.a
 10. libshout_with_opus.a (MP3, OGG and Opus)

-if you want to use libshout API on iOS then put all header (shout,vorbis,ogg,theora) files to your project, and linked with libshout or libshout_with_opus.a , libogg, libvorbis, libtheora and libvorbisenc.
+if you want to use libshout API on iOS then put all header (shout,vorbis,ogg,theora) files to your project, and linked with libshout (use shout.h) or libshout_with_opus.a (rename shout_with_opus > shout.h) , libogg, libvorbis, libtheora and libvorbisenc.

 libmp3lame, libopus, libflac are optional.